mwrnd/innova2_experiments/innova2_tesla-k80_pcie_p2pdma/README.md

 In a third terminal, run `watch nvidia-smi` to keep track of the GPUs.

 It may work.
-In most run attempts packets sent to the GPU-controlled interface are blocked.
+In most run attempts the packets sent to the GPU-controlled interface are blocked.
 However, I did once get a few packets through.
 This setup is very unreliable.

 ![l2fwd-nv partially working](img/l2fwd-nv_was_it_working.png)